 Medicare Payment Reform: Accelerating The Transformation of the U.S. Healthcare Delivery System and Need for New Strategic Provider Alliances

 Unsustainable growth in Medicare spending and inefficiencies in the current Medicare fee-for-service payment system have prompted calls to transform the Medicare payment model from one based on rewarding volume to a system that pays for quality and favorable outcomes.
-Because Medicare is the largest payor in the U.S. healthcare system, it is critical for healthcare provider organizations to understand and prepare for the Medicare payment reforms that are likely to be implemented in the near future.
+Because Medicare is the largest payer in the U.S. healthcare system, it is critical for healthcare provider organizations to understand and prepare for the Medicare payment reforms that are likely to be implemented in the near future.